Is It Normal to Feel Sad During Pregnancy? Understanding Prenatal Depression

 Written by

-Last reviewed
+Last updated

 Pregnancy is often portrayed as a time of joy and excitement, but for many women, it’s also a period filled with unexpected emotions.
 Feelings of sadness or mood swings during pregnancy are not uncommon, but when these emotions become overwhelming or persistent, they could be signs of prenatal depression.

-At Phoenix Health, we know that every woman’s pregnancy journey is unique.
+At Phoenix Health, we know that every woman’s pregnancy process is unique.
 While mild sadness may be part of the normal emotional rollercoaster, prenatal depression is a more serious mental health condition that can impact both the mother and the baby.
 Understanding the difference between normal pregnancy emotions and prenatal depression is important so that women can seek the help they need.

 Normal Pregnancy Mood Changes vs. Prenatal Depression